parikshithb/ramenctl/docs/testing.md

 ### Inspecting gathered data

-The command gathers all the namespaces related to the failed test, and related cluster scope resources such as storage classes and persistent volumes.
+The command gathers all the namespaces related to the failed test, related cluster scope resources such as storage classes and persistent volumes, and S3 data stored by ramen for the failed applications.

 ```console
 $ tree -L3 example-failure/test-run.data